rpg-framework/rpg-framework/README.md

 # php-rpg
 A small and fast PHP framework.

-## Directory Structure:

-php-rpg/
-├── app
-│   ├── base
-│   │   └── controller.php
-│   ├── controllers
-│   ├── models
-│   └── views
-├── public
-│   ├── favicon.ico
-│   ├── index.php
-│   └── robots.txt
-└── system
-├── databases
-│   ├── model.php
-│└── mysql.php
-├── modules
-├── templates
-│ ├── 404.html
-│ └── index.html
-├── log.php
-├── route.php
-├── rpg.php
-├── run.php
-└ ── settings.php

 ## System Settings

 System settings are defined in settings.php.
 The settings you can change are Constants, Database, and Defaults.

-Constants -> Region, language, debug definitions Database  -> Database connection information
+* Constants -> Region, language, debug definitions
+* Database  -> Database connection information
-Defaults  -> Project defaults
+* Defaults  -> Project defaults

 ## Root Directory